Artylo/ArtEngine/README.md

 # ArtEngine
-Hand-made video game engine based on SDL2 and written in C++
+Hand-made video game engine based on SDL2 and OpenGL, and written in C++